 Hi!
-My name is Sarah and I am a counsellor working in Central Southend.
-My counselling practice is based within the University of Essex, which is right by Southend Central train stations and is close to all major bus routes into Southend.
+My name is Sarah and I am a counsellor working in Southend.
+My counselling practice is based at Room 10, Prittlewell House, 30 East Street which is a 5 minute walk away from Prittlewell train station and close to all major bus routes into Southend.

 I know through personal experience that the choice to contact a counsellor is rather daunting and scary.
 Therefore I can assure you that I will show you empathy, honesty and understanding, as well as providing a non-judgemental environment.
 Counselling gives you the opportunity to explore past and present issues in a safe, confidential space.